rklymentiev/py-for-neuro/chapters/chapter0.md

 <center><img src="documentation.jpg" width="500"></img></center>

 What could you do if you know the name of the function (for example `print()`) but you don't know how to use it?
-You can look into the documentation of the function on the [website](https://docs.python.org/3/library/functions.html#print) or using [`help()`](https://docs.python.org/3/library/functions.html#help) function directly in Python:
+You can look into the documentation of the function on the [website](https://docs.python.org/3/library/functions.html#print) or use the [`help()`](https://docs.python.org/3/library/functions.html#help) function directly in Python:

 ```python
 help(print)